Treehouse of Horror Presents: Simpsons Wicked This Way Comes: Story #3

 In a dystopian future, Homer is part of a team led by Siegfried Blaze that sets fire to videotapes of low-brow television shows.
 At home, the Simpsons watch high-brow shows such as Robber Barons, but Homer does not like them.

 At a raid at the abandoned Springfield Elementary School, Homer stumbles across Groundskeeper Willie's shack and notices his TV is playing a videotape of America's Funniest Home Videos and ends up watching it and laughing at it.
 Noticing that Homer likes it, Willie gives Homer the videotape of it before he is taken away.
 At home, he secretly watches the tape in the attic and enjoys it, but Bart catches him.
-While Homer pleas to Bart to not report him, he ends up reporting him to the team anyway in exchange Robber Barons merchandise.
+While Homer pleas to Bart to not report him, he ends up reporting him to the team anyway in exchange for Robber Barons merchandise.
 The Burn-Master General, Siegfried Blaze, confronts Homer, explaining that quality television is used to control the population so they do not notice they live in a dystopian world.

 Blaze tries to force Homer into reeducation, but he escapes and finds a group of like-minded people led by Krusty the Clown.
 Though he is taken underground, Siegfried arrives with his group and starts burning everything.
 They retreat to the woods outside of Springfield to tell stories about low-brow television.